dcheun/fsnd-capstone/docs/API.md

 # API Reference

 ## Getting Started

+- Base URL:
+  - The live deployed API URL: `https://casting-agency.onrender.com/`
-- Base URL: This app can be run and hosted locally.
+  - This app can be run and hosted locally.
 By default, it will be listening on `http://127.0.0.1:5000`.
+Examples below will use the development URL.
-- Authentication:
+- Authorization:
-  - The API is protected using JWT and RBAC via Auth0.
+  - The API is protected using JWT and RBAC.
   - Valid JWT bearer tokens are required with the correct permissions set.
   - At this time, you can only request a valid JWT from the author.

 ## Role-Based Access Control

 There are `3` roles supported by the API with respective permissions, including:

 - Casting Assistant
   - Can view actors and movies
 - Casting Director